enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-i.md

 ![variable-referencing-diagram](https://img.enkipro.com/cab77f31b9f8023a4369582118573e8f.png)

-> The available options that can change these types of variables will be focused in the properties workouts.
+> The available options that can change these types of variables will be focused on the properties workouts.

 To reference an element, we must *first declare a `variable`*.
 Let's create a variable that will hold the baseplate of the game.